 - Marketing angle: Highlight certifications, training programs, and the ability to staff complex mechanical projects reliably.
 Clients notice when you can meet deadlines on critical systems.

-- Extra tip: If your firm invests in continuing education or apprenticeships for HVAC techs, showcase that.
-It positions you as a forward-thinking, stable partner.
+- Extra tip: If your firm invests in continuing education or HVAC apprenticeships, highlight that commitment.
+This positions you as a forward-thinking, stable partner.

 5. Structural & Architectural Designers